 Current road status:

-As of Spring 2016, the roads in Clear Creek, serving Exfoliation Dome, Three O’clock Rock, and Green Giant Buttress (with the classic climb Dreamer) are open.
-The road up Squire Creek remains blocked by a huge slide directly across from the north end of the Squire Creek Wall which came down in 2002.
+As of Summer 2018, the roads in Clear Creek, serving Exfoliation Dome, Three O’clock Rock, and Green Giant Buttress (with the classic climb Dreamer) are open.
+The road up Squire Creek remains blocked by a washout about a half mile short of the huge slide directly across from the north end of the Squire Creek Wall which came down in 2002.
 The roads to D-Ton Boulders and Spring Mountain are open.

 Volunteers.
 Joe Sambataro photo.